-Minor in SLHS (Appendix G)
+Minor in SLHS

 A minor in SLHS requires a minimum of 18 units, at least 12 of which must involve coursework.
-University policy requires nine units to be upper division to meet the requirements of a minor.
+Details related to the minor can be found in Appendix E. University policy requires nine units to be upper division to meet the requirements of a minor.
+Recommended courses for students interested in graduate school are shown in Appendix F (SLP) and Appendix G (AuD).
+Appendix H includes a list of all available SLHS courses in the minor